 Stephen Akpabio-Klementowski (2015-present, part time), co-supervised with Dr Deb Drake.
 Provisional Title: Can Punishment and Rehabilitation Co-exist?
 Investigating the Conditions that Support Prison Learners Seeking Further and Higher Education Qualifications.

-I am currently part of the production team working on the MA in Crime and Justice, working on the modules Principles of Psychological and Social Inquiry (DD801) and Global Crime and Justice (DD804).
-On DD801, I am authoring materials concerning category construction and homelessness; social constructionism and the use of documents in research; and public perceptions and charitable giving.
-On DD804, I am authoring materials on constructing criminological knowledge; constructing crimes of 'the poor'; and industries of punishment, as well as co-authoring materials on classicism and positivism in criminology and genders and feminisms.
-I have also chaired Welfare, Crime and Society (DD208).
+I am currently part of the production and presentation team working on the MA in Crime and Justice, working on the modules Principles of Psychological and Social Inquiry (DD801) and Global Crime and Justice (DD804).
+On DD801, I author materials concerning category construction and homelessness; social constructionism and the use of documents in research; and public perceptions and charitable giving.
+On DD804, I author materials on constructing criminological knowledge; constructing crimes of 'the poor'; and industries of punishment, as well as co-authoring materials on classicism and positivism in criminology and genders and feminisms.
+I have also chaired Welfare, Crime and Society (DD208) in presentation.